ErikEJ/EntityFramework6PowerTools/README.md

     }
 ````

-You can alos use XML/App.Config based configuration like this:
+You can also use XML/App.Config based configuration like this:

 ````xml
   <entityFramework>